 - Come back to your app’s tab

 Now, open the Network tab open in your browser’s dev tools, and you’ll see a new request fire to the /users endpoint.
-The data is being refreshed in the background.
+The data is being refetched in the background.

 Now test the detail page.
-Click on any user card, switch to another tab, and return.
+Click the View details link on any user card, switch to another tab, and return.
 You’ll see a request to the individual user’s endpoint.